 Step 3 – Payment of costs and submission of required supporting documents

 An estimate of costs to process the application will be forwarded to you.
 The estimate is based on hourly rate and will cover CASA's assessment and/or inspections of your written procedures, key personnel and your facilities, including the cost to process and issue the certificate.

 The estimate letter will also contain, if applicable, a list of documents we further require in support of your application.
 If you wish to go ahead with your application, you will be required to:

 - Pay the amount required in the estimate letter

 The estimate is valid for 30 days from the date the estimate is sent.
 If we have not received your payment and any supporting documents required within 30 days, your job will be closed and your application returned to you.

 Assessment of your application will only commence when CASA has received your payment and supporting documents.

-Once payment and all supporting documents are received, PAC will allocate your application to the Regional Office who has oversight of your operation.
+Once payment and all supporting documents are received, your application to the Regional Office who has oversight of your operation.

 Failure to provide any supporting documentation within reasonable timeframes may result in your application being suspended.
 CASA will cancel any applications that remain suspended / dormant for more than 90 days.